 It’s true that historically some people cut trees from the forest to shape them and adorn them into a god (Jeremiah 10:2-5).
 If you were to place a Christmas tree in your home for the same reason—to worship it as a pagan god, you would be the same as they were.
 However, just to have a Christmas tree in your home does not make you a heathen, nor does it mean you worship it anymore than having a picture on the wall.
 It only becomes a seasonal decoration.

 Colossians 2:16 says not to let people judge you of these things.
 So again we will remind you to allow the Holy Spirit to be your guide.
-If you will always keep Christ as the center of each day, then every day belongs to the Lord.
+If you will always keep Christ as the centre of each day, then every day belongs to the Lord.